-Learn how to make pumpkin cold foam in just one simple step!
-This pumpkin cold foam recipe is creamy, slightly sweet, and gives any iced coffee instant fall vibes with the first sip.
-It’s reminiscent of pumpkin pie filling with a big dollop of whipped cream.
-Pour the pumpkin spice cold foam over your favorite iced coffee or espresso, over an iced latte, or use cold brew for a pumpkin cream cold brew (say that popular order 10 times!).
-Or to be really extra, use it as a topping for an iced pumpkin spice latte that’s made with real pumpkin puree.
+This pumpkin cold foam recipe is creamy, and slightly sweet, and gives any iced coffee instant fall vibes with the first sip and it’s a great way to welcome in pumpkin season.
+The foam tastes like pumpkin pie filling with a big dollop of whipped cream – in the best way possible.
+Pour the pumpkin spice cold foam over your favorite iced coffee or espresso, over an iced latte, or use it in a pumpkin cream cold brew.
+If you want to be a bit extra, use it as a topping for an iced pumpkin spice latte.
+Extra is always good in my opinion and it’s delicious on almost all of your favorite fall drinks.

 Estimated reading time: 7 minutes